 The Weather Program Office’s mission is to develop and transition weather research to societal applications.
 In alignment with the Weather Research and Forecasting Innovation Act of 2017, WPO aims to support research and development (R&D) projects that lead to improved understanding of tropical cyclones, severe storms, extreme precipitation, air pollution, and social science, and an integration of weather, water, and climate forecasting and hazard communication.
-Successful transition of research to operations (R2O), application (R2A), or any other specialized use (R2X) requires strong and consistent coordination within NOAA and across line offices and fields within the weather enterprise, beginning at the start of transitionable R&D projects.
+Successful transition of research to operations (R2O), commercialization and public release (R2C), application (R2A), or any other specialized use (R2X) requires strong and consistent coordination within NOAA and across line offices and fields within the weather enterprise, beginning at the start of transitionable R&D projects.
 As a result, WPO prioritizes R2X capability in its funding opportunities and project management strategies for all of its programs.

 NOAA’s Policy on Research and Development Transitions (Administrative Order 216-105B) guides WPO’s R2X initiatives.
 This policy implements Transition Plans for all R&D projects intended to transition to a further application and Readiness Levels (RLs) to track the progress of R&D projects.

 Collaborative Funding Opportunities, particularly the annual Notice of Funding Opportunity (NOFO), are the primary mechanism for supporting transitionable R&D projects.
 WPO continually engages its partners, especially in OAR, NWS, and academia, to better inform research priorities.
 Input from operational centers and external partners allows WPO to regularly identify and assess current science gaps and develop funding priorities to address them.